p0p1t0/Spoofer/README.md

 Telegram: **https://t.me/p0p1t0telegram**

 *Note: Keep in mind that if you send me the exact amount of €30 in BTC, I will not receive exactly €30 due to transaction fees, therefore I will give you the amount that I receive.
-If I receive, for example, €25 in BTC, I will give you 25 sendings.*
+If I receive, for example, €25 in BTC, I will give you 25 sendings*.

+*Note 2: If you make a purchase over €100, the use of each sending will cost you €0.50, so you will get 200 email or SMS sendings*.

 # DISCLAIMER 📜